opencv/opencv_attic/android/service/doc/IOpenCVEngine.rst

     :param version: OpenCV Library version
     :rtype: String
-    :return: Returns true if installation successfull or package has been already installed
+    :return: Returns true if installation successful or package has been already installed